Konstantin Chmutin - prints and biography

 Konstantin Chmutin

-Konstantin Chmutin was born in Leningrad, where he pursued his studies at the Highest School of Civil Engineering.
-He is a member of the Saint Petersburg Artists Association in Russia and a Fellow Member of the Royal Society of Painter-Printmakers, London.
+Konstantin Chmutin was born in Leningrad (now Saint Petersburg), where he pursued his studies at the Highest School of Civil Engineering before dedicating himself fully to the visual arts.
+He is a member of the Saint Petersburg Artists Association and a Fellow of the Royal Society of Painter-Printmakers in London, distinctions that reflect both his Russian heritage and his international reputation.